OWASP/raider/docs/overview/glossary.rst

     <raider.operations.Operation>` class.

-    All defined Operations inside the :term:`Flow <Flow>` object will stop running when the first :class:`NextStage
+    All defined Operations inside the :term:`Flow <Flow>` object will stop running when the first :class:`Next
-    <raider.operations.NextStage>` Operation is encountered.
+    <raider.operations.Next>` Operation is encountered.

     **Raider** comes with :ref:`some standard operations <operations>`, but it also gives the user the flexibility to :ref:`write their own Operations easily <operations_api>`.

   Plugin
     A piece of code that can be used to generate inputs for outgoing HTTP :term:`Requests <Request>`, and/or extract outputs from incoming term:`Responses <Response>`.
 All plugins inherit from